Table of Contents

 Notes

-- MOTHER was innovative for its time since it was one of the few role-playing games which went with a modern setting, rather than being yet another forgettable 1980s medieval fantasy retread.27)
+- MOTHER was 'innovative' for its time since it was a unique role-playing game which went with a fresh modern setting, rather than being yet another forgettable 1980s medieval fantasy retread.28)

 - The two major criticisms about MOTHER is the insane encounter rate and how it tends to be a bit too cryptic at times, partially due to a design philosophy where it was meant to challenge the player.

-- For instance, trying to leave Magicant without a guide requires you to infer that the wells exist east of town, inspect the 39 wells, find the correct path (→,←,←,→), traverse the dungeon, solve the Forgotten Man's riddle (no, yes), and try not to use the Onyx Hook that sends you back to Magicant before exiting, though one may be forced to consider with the insane encounter rate.
+- For instance, leaving Magicant for the first time requires you to find the 39 wells, find the correct holes, (→,←,←,→), traverse the dungeon, solve the Forgotten Man's riddle (no, yes), and try not to use the Onyx Hook before exiting, though I imagine that one may be forced to.

-- This is worse with the original Famicom version in Japanese since the dungeon is twice as large and answering the Forgotten Man incorrectly will send you all the way back to Magicant.
+- This is worse with the original Famicom version in Japanese since the dungeon is twice as big, and answering the Forgotten Man incorrectly will send you all the way back to Magicant.

-- “Gyiyg” (ギーグ, Gīgu) is the official romanization seen in the MOTHER 2 intro,30) though it ended up being changed to “Giegue” in MOTHER's localization and “Giygas” in MOTHER 2's localization.
+- 'Gyiyg' (ギーグ, Gīgu) is the official romanization seen in the MOTHER 2 intro,29) though it ended up being changed to 'Giegue' in MOTHER's localization and 'Giygas' in MOTHER 2's localization.

-- Personally, I'm partial to “Giegue” since its a very accurate respelling, unlike “Giygas” which just made everyone misread it as “guy gas” (ガイギャス)31) and not “geegus” (ギーグス).32)
+- Personally, I'm partial to 'Giegue' since it's a very accurate respelling, unlike 'Giygas' which made everyone misread it as 'guy gas' (ガイギャス)30) and not 'geegus' (ギーグス).31)

-- While this is common knowledge now, Gyiyg's form in MOTHER 2 is said to be inspired by Itoi's childhood trauma of accidentally watching a lovemaking scene in Kenpei to Barabara Shibijin,33) which he misinterpreted as a rape34) but does add it to the themes of fear and innocence.35)
+- While this is common knowledge now, Gyiyg's form in MOTHER 2 is said to be inspired by Itoi's childhood trauma of accidentally watching a lovemaking scene in Kenpei to Barabara Shibijin,32) which he misinterpreted as a rape33) but does add it to the themes of fear and innocence.34)

-- The film is a dramatization of Keisuke Kosaka's novel, Notautsu Kempei,36) featuring him recalling an incident during his time as a Kempei within Occupied Manchuria in 1937, where they discovered that a dismembered, five-month pregnant woman had been dumped into the 4th Infantry Regiment's well, which they attempt to solve the mystery of.
+- The film is a dramatization of Keisuke Kosaka's novel, Notautsu Kempei,35) featuring him recalling an incident during his time as a Kempei within Occupied Manchuria in 1937, where they discovered that a dismembered, five-month pregnant woman had been dumped in the 4th Infantry Regiment's well, which they attempt to solve the mystery of.

 - “My Secret Life” (我が秘密の生涯, Wagahimitsu no Shōgai) is an old magazine that can be discovered in the $7500 Beak Point vacation home in MOTHER 2 and the Chimera Laboratory in MOTHER 3.